DataDog/documentation/content/en/continuous_integration/dora_metrics/_index.md

 If you are using a monorepo (building several services from the same git repository), not every git commit affects the lead time of all services.

-To filter the commits measured to only the ones that affect the service, source code glob file path patterns can be specified within the [Service definition][6].
+To filter the commits measured to only the ones that affect the service, specify the source code glob file path patterns in the [Service definition][6].

-If the Service definition contains a **full** GitHub URL to the application folder, a single path pattern will be automatically used:
+If the Service definition contains a **full** GitHub URL to the application folder, a single path pattern is automatically used.

 **Example (schema version v2.2):**